oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/decompress/README.md

 # Decompression
-This DPC++ reference design implements both GZIP and Snappy decompression on an FPGA.
+This DPC++ reference design can be compiled to implement either GZIP or Snappy decompression on an FPGA.

 ***Documentation***:
 * [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of DPC++ for FPGA. <br>